 Canned Tomato Soup is a comfort food for many.
 A homemade version is better; made with summer fresh tomatoes and canned for winter-long freshness.
 Grilled cheese anyone?
+Keep your pantry stocked with this soup and enjoy fresh-tasting, homemade tomato soup all winter long!

 So many times it’s been argued that soups or stews are an autumn or a cold winter’s day meal.
 I disagree.
 We like soups or stews any time of the year.
 Especially tomato soup!
 To be honest, our pantry always has a few cans of Campbell’s Tomato Soup.
 But, with so many summer tomatoes on hand, I prepared a homemade version can canned it so that we could have fresh tomato soup all winter long!